 As can be seen in the above table, other changes in net position has often been the sole source of UMM's positive return on net position.
-A \$764 thousand decrease in capital transfers from the UMS Governance and University Services unit from FY17 to FY18 was a significant factor in UMM's negative Return on Net Position in FY18.
+In FY19, other changes in net position were not enough to offset the loss from operations and UMM experienced a \$408 thousand decrease in net position.